graemedouglas/autosistant/README.md

 ### Automatic Question Elimination

-The system will automatically elminate questions that no longer make sense to ask or will not be helpful in identifying products.
+The system will automatically eliminate questions that no longer make sense to ask or will not be helpful in identifying products.
 If all remaining products are for a 1992 Honda's, then it makes no sense to ask about the vehicle make or production year.

-Furthermore, if the set of products cannot be further reduced, it will atuomatically list the products so that the user can choose those that they want to buy.
+Furthermore, if the set of products cannot be further reduced, it will automatically list the products so that the user can choose those that they want to buy.

-### Session Suspension and Resumation
+### Session Suspension and Resumption

 A user may suspend a session and return to the session at a later time.
 This feature is accessible by, at any time, typing